jdonald/firefox-armhf/README.md

       DEB_BUILD_OPTIONS=nocheck \
       dpkg-buildpackage -aarmhf -b -d

-After configuration errors, replace `mozconfig` and edit with correct paths, then resume build:
+After configuration errors, replace `mozconfig` with the one from this repo.
+Make sure you've edited it to use your correct homedir paths.
+Then resume the build:

     PKG_CONFIG_PATH=/usr/lib/arm-linux-gnueabihf/pkgconfig \
       CONFIG_SITE=/etc/dpkg-cross/cross-config.amd64 \
       DEB_BUILD_OPTIONS=nocheck \
       dpkg-buildpackage -aarmhf -b -d -nc

 Monitor the build for the course of two hours.
-When errors arise, troubleshoot then resume with the -nc flag.
+When errors arise, troubleshoot then resume with the **-nc** flag.